 Have you considered purchasing a new home but feel that your biggest obstacle is coming up with the down payment?
-For many, this is reality, but thanks to the USDA Guaranteed Home Loan, it’s possible to purchase your dream home with 0% down payment.
+For many, this is reality, but thanks to the USDA Guaranteed Home Loan, it’s possible to purchase your dream home with no money down mortgage.
+Thanks to USDA Guaranteed Home Loan, you can receive 100% mortgage financing.

-The U.S. Department of Agriculture’s Rural Development Guaranteed Housing Loan Program, also known as a USDA loan, offers a 100% financing mortgage for moderate-to-low income homebuyers in eligible rural and suburban areas.
-The program, originally designed to help rural Americans realize the dream of homeownership, offers many benefits that are not available with other loan programs.
+The U.S. Department of Agriculture’s Rural Development Guaranteed Housing Loan Program, also known as a USDA loan, offers 100% financing for moderate-to-low income homebuyers in eligible rural and suburban areas.
+The program, originally designed to help rural Americans realize the dream of homeownership, offers many benefits that are not available with other loan programs and the ability to buy a home with no money down mortgage.

 Because a USDA Loan is guaranteed and insured by the U.S. Government, banks and mortgage companies are able to offer USDA loans at very low rates; there is less risk to lenders if the borrower defaults on the loan.
 Competitive 30 and 15 year fixed interest rate products are available.